Get started in 15 minutes

 Step 1: Install Swarmia to GitHub

-To install the app, make sure you have the necessary admin permissions on GitHub and find Swarmia in the GitHub Marketplace.
-Click Install, review the necessary authorizations, and click Install & Authorize.
-You will then be taken to the onboarding wizard.
-Give a name for your organization and click Next.
+To install the app, ensure you have the necessary admin permissions on GitHub and find Swarmia in the GitHub Marketplace.
+Click Install, review the required authorizations, and click Install & Authorize.
+You will then be taken to the Swarmia onboarding wizard.

 ⚠️ Note: All users in your organization can read the metadata (such as Pull Request names) for all integrated repositories in Swarmia.
 Use caution if working with sensitive repositories.

 ⚠️ Note: Swarmia collects the file names and size of commits from the source code.
 We do not store your source code!
-More information is available on the Data Security page.
+Learn more about data security.

 ⚠️ Note: If you have open source projects and don't want to see data from them in Swarmia, you can manually select the repositories you want to connect during onboarding.

-On connection Swarmia uses GitHub to manage access to the app.
+On connection, Swarmia uses GitHub to manage access to the app.
 Ensure GitHub organization membership reflects the team that should have access to Swarmia.
-Okta or Google can be setup for SSO after initial log in.
+Okta, Google, or Microsoft SOO can be set up after the initial login.

 Jira